apache/cordova-plugin-whitelist/README.md

 This whitelist does not apply to plugins, only hyperlinks and calls to `window.open()`.

+Note: `allow-navigation` takes precedence over `allow-intent`.
+Allowing navigation to all URLs with `<allow-navigation href="*" />` for example has the side effect of "capturing" all intents, so the webview navigates to them instead of triggering e.g. external apps.

 ## Network Request Whitelist

 Controls which network requests (images, XHRs, etc) are allowed to be made (via cordova native hooks).